Rothenburg & Romantic Road

 Rothenburg top sights

 In addition to the many half-timbered houses, Rothenburg's market square is home to two other highlights in the town.
-The tower of the town hall offers a fantastic view over the rooftops of Rothenburg and every hour the master draught takes place in the facade of the councilors' drinking room.
-Allegedly, at the time of the Thirty Years' War, Mayor Nusch saved the city from destruction by the Swedish occupiers by emptying a jug with 3 1/4 liters of wine in one go.
-This historical event is re-enacted here by two figures playing a kind of Glockenspiel.
+The tower of the town hall offers a fantastic view over the rooftops of Rothenburg and every hour the master draught takes place in the facade of the councilors' tavern.
+Allegedly, at the time of the Thirty Years' War, Rothenburg's Mayor Nusch saved the city from destruction by the Swedish occupiers by emptying a jug with 3 1/4 liters of wine in one go.
+This historical event is re-enacted here every hour by two figures playing a kind of Glockenspiel.

-Harburg Castle is an ideal stopover on the Trip from Munich to Rothenburg, which takes about 2.5 hours.
+An ideal stopover on your Rothenburg private day tour is a visit to Harburg Castle located about halfway between Munich and Rothenburg.
 As one of the best preserved medieval castles in Bavaria, Harburg Castle is a prime example of a fortress from the Middle Ages.
 Mighty walls and towers, battlements, dungeons and two keeps have been preserved in excellent condition.
 You can visit Harburg in two ways.
 A short walk through the courtyards of the castle with a visit to the castle chapel and a fantastic view of the surrounding area.
 Or explore the interior of the castle on a guided tour that lasts around an hour.

 The town of Dinkelsbühl is smaller than Rothenburg, but because of its intact medieval townscape it is an important place on the Romantic Road.
 The Gothic church, winding streets and cobblestone squares with many half-timbered houses invite you to make a short stop on the way to Rothenburg.
 And with a little luck you can watch the storks that have their nests on the roof of the old town hall.
 If not, you can also view them from home via the web using the stork camera.